 - 1. One student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
-An oral examination is held by at least two examiners unless the oral examination is the only test in a course.
-In that case, no requirements are set for the number of examiners. - 3.
+An oral examination is held by at least two examiners.
+Deviations must be approved by the Board of Examiners.
+The course coordinator should submit a reasoned request. - 3.
 Oral (component) examinations will be held in public, unless determined otherwise by the Board of Examiners or if the student has filed an objection. - 4.
 Prior to an oral (component) examination, the examiner must ask the student to provide proof of identity.